carlosvts/travel-guide/README.md

 # 🌍 TravelGuide CLI

-A simple and intuitive Command-Line Interface (CLI) tool designed to help you organize your travel plans by specifying your destination, travel dates, and budget.
+A simple and intuitive Command-Line Interface (CLI) tool designed to help you organize your travel plans by specifying your origin, destination, travel dates, and budget.
 Get quick summaries of your trip details right from your terminal!

 ## ✨ Features